Vegetarian backpacking meals and freeze dried foods for travel | natural & organic

 Guidelines:

-• Storage conditions of condiment packets.
-In general, unopened condiment packets can last several months to a year, provided they are stored in a cool, dry place away from sunlight.
+• How you store condiment packets affects their longevity.
+Unopened condiment packets can last for several months to a year if kept in a cool, dry place away from sunlight.

 • Before consuming the condiment, inspect the packaging.
-Toss the packet if it appears puffy or damaged; When you open the packet, check the color and texture of the sauce and discard it if there is an odd coloration, texture, or odor.
+Toss the packet if it appears puffy or damaged.
+When you open the packet, check the sauce’s color and texture and discard it if it has an odd coloration, texture, or odor.

 • Condiments containing fats (mayo, butter) go rancid more quickly.